 That such a large percentage of the total membership of a professional association took part is a measure of acupuncturists’ commitment to the safety of their patients.

-Compared to existing evidence on the risks associated with non-steroidal anti-inflammatory drugs, (read more by clicking here or here) acupuncture is a relatively safe intervention when practised by professional acupuncturists who are members of the British Acupuncture Council or, of course, members of other equally responsible acupuncture organisations.
+Compared to existing evidence on the risks associated with non-steroidal anti-inflammatory drugs, (read more by clicking here) acupuncture is a relatively safe intervention when practised by professional acupuncturists who are members of the British Acupuncture Council or, of course, members of other equally responsible acupuncture organisations.

 Given that the whole membership (of the British Acupuncture Council) delivers between one and a half and two million treatments a year, this survey provides important evidence on public health and safety.

 (The figures quoted above are from ‘Safety in Numbers‘, published on page 13 of the European Journal of Oriental Medicine, Vol 3, No 6: Winter 2002.)

-We should add that there is sometimes loss of a drop or two of blood when a needle is removed: not often, but just occasionally.
+We should add that there is sometimes loss of a drop or two of blood when a needle comes out: not often, just occasionally.

 There is often, also, an acupuncture side-effect of a sensation called ‘deqi’ at or related to the acupuncture point treatment.
 This is sometimes crampy, or heavy, or hot or cold or described in a number of idiosyncratic ways by individual patients.

-The 'deqi' acupuncture side effect sensation often occurs in parts of the body some distance from the acupuncture point.
-For the acupuncturist, the arrival of this deqi is a very positive reaction.
+The ‘deqi’ acupuncture side-effect sensation often occurs in parts of the body some distance from the acupuncture point.
+For the acupuncturist, the arrival of this deqi can be a very positive reaction.